You can now search for text in images on Google Photos, a report by 9to5Google revealed on Thursday. “You spotted it! Starting this month,…

 “Anyone that’s chosen to focus on serving Africans and contributing to the development of our continent, I admire even more,” he says.

-Serunjogi believes the continent has “a long way to go” until it becomes economic developed and that there is “no way we are going to do it by ourselves”.
+Serunjogi believes the continent has “a long way to go” until it becomes economically developed and that there is “no way we are going to do it by ourselves”.

 “We need to be welcoming of others who are willing to make personal sacrifices and join us on this journey.
 It’s very clear to me that Jumia is an African company,” he says.